syscoin/syscoin-api/README.md

 # Contributing
-This project is fully open source and welcomes pull requests at all levels.
+This project is fully open source and welcome pull requests at all levels.
 Simply fork the repository, apply your changes to the fork and then issue a pull request.
 Once reviewed the pull request will be integrated into master and (if warranted) released as a new official Syscoin API version.

 # Credits
 This project leverages the mega-awesome [swagger-tools](https://github.com/apigee-127/swagger-tools) middleware which does most all the work.